-Schoolshistory provides teaching resources that are tried and tested in the classroom.
+Schoolshistory provides history teaching resources that are tried and tested in the classroom.
 Produced by a number of experienced teachers they provide a range of opportunities for developing historical skills, or for providing different ways to approach a topic.
 With resources geared towards teachers of all levels of experience and subject expertise, there is something for everyone among our worksheets, presentations, lesson plans and activities.

 Russia: The February Revolution.
 Bundle of activities on the February Revolution in Russia.
 An excellent introduction to the political tensions and turmoil that embraced Russia in 1917 and beyond.

-Dealing with the Depression – ms word file
+Dealing with the Depression – Activity Pack

 Created for a group following the AQA Modern World syllabus.
 This activity places students in one of 6 groups which represent different areas of America geographically and / or socially.
 Each group is provided with a brief summary of what their circumstances are prior to the Wall Street Crash.
 Groups need to think fast and work out how best they would respond to a variety of changes that occur.
 This allows a range of different results of the Crash to be identified and shows that the impact was not only varied in terms of severity but also that the timescale of ‘Depression’ may have differed from group to group.

 Resources for teaching British and Irish history

 Causes of the Peasants Revolt – Activity Pack

 A collection of resources that assess the causes of the Peasants Revolt in a variety of ways.
 By looking at sequencing, classification, significance and sources this pack provides a breadth of understanding into the complex causes of the Peasants Revolt.
 The activities can be used individually or combined to form a detailed study.
 Living graph and washing line type active learning sessions can be completed based on the contents of some of the activities, or they can be used as individual pupil resources.

 Impact of the Industrial Revolution – ms word file

 This activity was designed for my more able students in Year 9 a few years ago.